AnthonyTechnologies/python-styleguide/semantics.md

 We recognize that long functions are sometimes appropriate, so no hard limit is placed on function length.
 If a function exceeds about 40 lines, think about whether it can be broken up without harming the structure of the program.

-Even if your long function works perfectly now, someone modifying it in a few months may add new behavior.
+Even if a long function works perfectly now, someone modifying it in a few months may add new behavior.
 This could result in bugs that are hard to find.
-Keeping your functions short and simple makes it easier for other people to read and modify your code.
+Keeping functions short and simple makes it easier for other people to read and modify the code.

-You could find long and complicated functions when working with some code.
-Do not be intimidated by modifying existing
-code: if working with such a function proves to be difficult, you find that errors are hard to debug, or you want to use a piece of it in several different contexts, consider breaking up the function into smaller and more manageable pieces.
+Long and complicated functions may be encountered when working with existing code.
+Do not be intimidated by modifying such code: if working with a function proves to be difficult, if errors are hard to debug, or if a piece of it is needed in several different contexts, consider breaking up the function into smaller and more manageable pieces.

 ### 2.3 Nested/Local/Inner Classes and Functions